smaspe/smaspe.github.io/_posts/2016-03-01-more-bipartite-graphs.md

 The solution is therefore to measure is the cardinal of the **maximum matching** is the same as the cardinal of the set `V`.

 An link to an implementation of the Hopcroft-Karp algorithm, which computes the maximum matching of a bipartite graph can be found at the end of the Cat vs Dog problem article.

+Maximal matchings are very useful to solve optimization problem where you have to find the better arrangement for a set of elements to another set.